mnjd/Trains/README.md

 Training projects of AgilityFactory: trains

 ## Getting Started
-Download train.py and gui.py and execute:
+Download train.py and gui.py.

+To work with the graphical interface, execute:

 ```
 python gui.py
 ```

-to get the user interface or execute:
+If you do not require the graphical interface, execute:

 ```
 python train.py
 ```

-if you do not require the graphical interface.

 ### Prerequisites
 python3.6 (2.7 should be fine)